Choctaw County Blues

 Choctaw County Timeline

-This timeline provides a concise overview of the key events in the history of Choctaw County, Mississippi.
+This timeline provides a condensed summary of the historical journey of Choctaw County, Mississippi.

 - 1750 - Choctaw County lands inhabited by Choctaw Native American tribe